Aergo Reaches Market Cap of $62.38 Million (AERGO)

-Aergo (CURRENCY:AERGO) traded 0.4% higher against the US dollar during the one day period ending at 18:00 PM Eastern on August 29th.
-Aergo has a total market cap of $62.38 million and $10.14 million worth of Aergo was traded on exchanges in the last day.
-One Aergo coin can now be bought for approximately $0.24 or 0.00000484 BTC on popular cryptocurrency exchanges.
-During the last seven days, Aergo has traded up 7.2% against the US dollar.
+Aergo (CURRENCY:AERGO) traded up 0.4% against the US dollar during the 1 day period ending at 13:00 PM Eastern on August 31st.
+Over the last week, Aergo has traded up 7.2% against the US dollar.
+One Aergo coin can now be bought for about $0.24 or 0.00000484 BTC on exchanges.
+Aergo has a market cap of $62.38 million and $10.14 million worth of Aergo was traded on exchanges in the last day.

 - Binance USD (BUSD) traded down 0% against the dollar and now trades at $1.00 or 0.00002050 BTC.